strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

     </code-block>
     </code-group>

-2. Type a filename when prompted.
+2. Type a migration name when prompted.
 The output filename is a concatenation of a date-time string and your filename with the format: `YYYY.MM.DDTHH.MM.SS.name-of-my-migration.js`
 3. Open the migration template in your code editor: `path: ./database/migrations/{file-name}`.

 4. Fill in the template by adding actual migration code inside the `up()` function.